 How does this BBQ miracle happen, you ask?
 Thank Lisa Parker and Goldbely.
 Lisa had the idea to use home delivery as a way to grow the company.
 She said she wants to leave a legacy for her son and two nieces, “I’ve got maybe 20 or 30 more years before I step away from the company and I spoke with Dad [Linwood] about growing the company before I do that; the direction I want to go in.
 We don’t want to have to run anymore locations, though we are open to franchising.
 But, I thought, what if we could get our BBQ into customers hands all over the world without having to open more stores?
 Working with Goldbely is the first step in that direction.
 We’re gonna start shipping in the U.S. but I’ve got goals to take it international at some point.”

 Goldbely is a company that works to find locally sourced gourmet foods from around the country and delivers it to your doorstep.
 White Swan’s partnership with them launches officially in the next few weeks.
 So, be thinking about how many pints you need in the meantime.
 FYI, BBQ freezes well.
 Until you find your way to Johnston County’s doorstep, let White Swan BBQ ship straight to your’s.

-Speaking of visiting though, there is a White Swan BBQ on Highway 70 in Wilson Mills, on Brightleaf Blvd just a few miles from I-95 in Smithfield, and in Benson right off Exit 79 on I-95 (just one exit down from the I-40 crossover).
-So, whether you’re traveling North or South, East or West, you can get BBQ along the way, plus coleslaw and hush puppies and green beans and potatoes and brunswick stew.
+Speaking of visiting though, there is a White Swan BBQ on Highway 70 in Wilson Mills and on Brightleaf Blvd just a few miles from I-95 in Smithfield.
+So, whether you’re traveling North or South, East or West, you can get BBQ along the way, plus coleslaw and hush puppies and green beans and potatoes and Brunswick stew.
 As an added bonus, free with any purchase, they’ll probably make you feel like family for the 30 minutes it takes you to inhale all of that food.
 That’s just how we do it here in JoCo.